-The point of interest about this case is that there is an asymmetry, but it goes in the opposite direction from the "roots have more stuff" pattern.
-Still, perhaps it is notable that roots pattern apart from everything else here, and it suggests a direction for analysis: roots are singled out, which means that the grammar should be able to refer to them (see §4).
-Indeed, this is Albright's argument, and his analysis uses a NoCoda constraint indexed to roots.
+There is an asymmetry in Lakhota, but it goes in the opposite direction from the "roots have more stuff" pattern.
+Still, perhaps it is notable that roots pattern apart from everything else here, and it suggests a direction for analysis: roots are singled out by the prohibition against codas, which means that the grammar should be able to refer to roots in the statement of such constraints (see §4).